 BIOTIN Overview Information

-Biotin is a vitamin that is found in small amounts in numerous foods.
+Biotin is a vitamin.
+It is found in small amounts in many foods such as eggs, milk, or bananas.

 How does it work?